Calvin-Kuo/calvinkuo/src/data/about.md

 - In 2022, I felt comfortable traveling abroad again and visited: Canada (Niagra Falls, Toronto), France (Paris), Italy (Milan, Rome, Venice)
 - In 2023, I will visit: Germany, Malaysia, Scotland, Singapore, Switzerland, and Thailand

-# Odd Things I Have Learned
-- Social Security Numbers were not meant to be used for US citizen identification.
-- There is a ladder in Jerusalem that could start a war if moved.

 # Fun Facts

 - I have a passion for the stock market and have built complex spreadsheets and data visualizations to support my trading (with great returns of 17%+ YoY).